VPA Status: FLEGT Implementing

 Data Sources and Issues

-Due to lack of regular data on timber product exports from Cameroon, the statistics shown in this IMM report draw on import data from major timber trading partners in the EU, Asia and America.
-While these countries include Cameroon’s most significant trade partners, there are data gaps, notably relating to trade flows with neighbouring countries in Africa.
-Data is derived from IMM analysis of UN COMTRADE, Eurostat COMEXT, and national statistics from Business Trade Statistics Ltd. The data is also made available at www.stix.global and www.immstats.org.
+- The statistics shown in this IMM report draw on UN COMTRADE supplemented with trade data from major timber trading partners in the EU, Asia and America from Eurostat COMEXT and national statistics from Business Trade Statistics Ltd. The data is also made available at www.stix.global and www.immstats.org.